Publish date: 2022/02/28 Update date: 2023/03/03

 <div class:bg-brand={condition} />

-• ❌ This isn’t a standard syntax because the classes should come after the equal sign.
+• ❌ This syntax isn't standard because the order should have the classes following the equal sign.

 What is the solution?